tunnela/sassiin/README.md

 #### d.
 Mutator Function

 The reason why people use Sass is that it allows you to create reusable stylesheets that are customizable with variables.
 Sass is pretty flexible but there is a one little problem.
 I'm quite sure that I'm not the only one adding my variables inside a map.
 The reason why I'm doing this is to keep the global scope clean.
-Let's say that I wanted to create three variables, one for primary color, one for darker version of it and one more to control the amount of the brightness reduction.
+Let's say that I wanted to create three variables, one for primary color, one for darker version of it and one more to control the amount of primary color's brightness reduction.
 Now how do we do this with Sass maps?

 ```scss
 $vars: (